saschaleib/dokuwiki-template-ad-hominem/README.md

 ## Work in Progress

 This is a "work in progress".
-Additional features,
+Additional features are being rolled out still... stay tuned!